src-d/lookout/README.md

 ## Create an Analyzer

-If you are developing an Analyzer, or you want more info about how do they work, please check the [documentation about **source{d} Lookout** analyzers](/docs/analyzers.md).
+If you are developing an Analyzer, or you want more info about how they work, please check the [documentation about **source{d} Lookout** analyzers](/docs/analyzers.md).

 ## Contribute